Scalr/terraform-provider-scalr/CONTRIBUTING.md

 - implement resource structs and CRUD methods in [Scalr Go Client](https://github.com/Scalr/go-scalr/) [^1]
 - pin `go-scalr` dependency to proper commit: `go get github.com/Scalr/go-scalr@<commit-sha>` [^1]
 - add `scalr/resource_scalr_<name>.go`, `scalr/datasource_scalr_<name>.go`, implement schemas and methods

-  > **Important**
+  > [!IMPORTANT]
-  > Always fill in the 'Description' field for the resource/datasource schema and for every attribute in it with clean and useful information.
+  > Always fill in the `Description` field for the resource/datasource schema and for every attribute in it with clean and useful information.
 This will be collected and compiled into the documentation website.
 - add new resources to [provider schema](./scalr/provider.go)
 - add corresponding `*_test.go` files for each new module with acceptance tests